thomasrynne/jamendo-contest/README.md

 You can see it in use on [this 30s video](http://youtu.be/uHGl409gA08).

+It can play local files and tracks or albums on Jamendo.

 Hardware Requirements
 ---------------------
 - To use it you need a 'driverless USB RFID 125khz reader' and some 125khz RFID cards